mecid/mecid.github.io/_posts/2020-06-17-the-magic-of-animatable-values-in-swiftui.md

 OK, nice.
 Now we can animate two values of the same shape.
 But what about the line chart?
 Assume that you are working on the charting library, and you want to build an animatable line chart?
 There might be hundreds of values that we want to animate.
 How could we deal with this challenge?

 #### Introducing VectorArithmetic protocol
-As you can see, we have already used CGFloat and AnimatablePair types as animatable data.
-But it doesn't mean that you can use any type here.
-Animatable protocol has a constraint on animatableData property.
-Any type that conforms to VectorArithmetic protocol can be used as animtableData.
-SwiftUI provides us a few types that conform to VectorArithmetic protocol out of the box.
-For example, Float, Double, CGFloat, and AnimatablePair.
+As you can see, we have already used *CGFloat* and *AnimatablePair* types as animatable data.
+But it doesn't mean that you can use any type here. *Animatable* protocol has a constraint on *animatableData* property.
+Any type that conforms to *VectorArithmetic* protocol can be used as *animtableData*. *SwiftUI* provides us a few types that conform to *VectorArithmetic* protocol out of the box.
+For example, *Float*, *Double*, *CGFloat*, and *AnimatablePair*.

 Let's back to our line chart idea.
 I want to make a line chart shape that animates all the values.
-There are probably could be hundreds of points, and it looks like an excellent candidate for a custom type that conforms to VectorArithmetic protocol.
-VectorArithmetic has a few requirements like scaling, adding, subtracting, etc. You should describe how SwiftUI must handle these operations on your type.
+There are probably could be hundreds of points, and it looks like an excellent candidate for a custom type that conforms to *VectorArithmetic* protocol. *VectorArithmetic* has a few requirements like scaling, adding, subtracting, etc. You should describe how *SwiftUI* must handle these operations on your type.
 Here is a drop-in implementation for an array of values.

 ```swift
 import SwiftUI